All campuses are open and ready to serve students virtually, blended, or in person.

 A student who completes specific course requirements for a degree or certificate with a minimum cumulative grade point average of 2.0 is a candidate for graduation.
 Any student who entered Collin College prior to Fall 2008 and had transfer coursework transcripted will have those transfer course grade points included in their Collin College grade point average.

 TSI requirements must be complete in order to be considered a candidate for graduation.

-Associate of Arts, Associate of Arts in Teaching, Associate of Science or Associate of Applied Science degree honors will be awarded to students with the following cumulative grade point average at Collin College:
+Associate of Arts, Associate of Arts in Teaching, Associate of Science, Associate of Applied Science, Bachelor of Science or Bachelor of Applied Technology degree honors will be awarded to students with the following cumulative grade point average at Collin College:

 4.0 Summa cum laude

 3.75-3.99 Magna cum laude

 Honors are calculated using all Collin College college-level coursework and transcripted transfer coursework prior to Fall 2008.
 (Grades earned in developmental education courses are not included.)